What is External Pentest and How to Do It?

 1. Pre-engagement:

-This is the phase where the tester & the client decide on the terms of the engagement, pentesting methodology, types of tests, security objectives, & outcomes to avoid any mismatches.
+The first phase of external penetration testing methodology is where the tester & the client decide on the terms of the engagement, pentesting methodology, types of tests, security objectives, & outcomes to avoid any mismatches.

 To make the most of an external pentest, you (the client) must have answers to these questions ready: